 Deposit and withdrawal methods must match what is registered.
 Therefore, you cannot withdraw in any name or payment method which is not yours.
 The deposit and withdrawal process is usually very fast, but can take 1-3 days depending on the method.

-When it comes to Plus500 bonuses, the first important point to note is that they are not available in the UK or under CySEC.
-They are however available in Australia, Singapore, and the rest of the Global Market.
+When it comes to Plus500 bonuses, the first important point to note is that they are not available in the UK, CySEC, and other regulatory bodies such as ASIC.
+They are however available in Singapore, and the rest of the Global Market.

 The first form of bonus available will be the Plus500 Deposit Bonus.
 To access this, simply deposit the amount of money shown on the following pages: